 - "Journey to the Island", played during the arrival at Isla Nublar, is probably just as recognizable as the main theme itself, and a lot more awesome.
 Shameless Scenery Porn of a gorgeous tropical island wrapped in one of Williams' most epic pieces of music, ever, somehow combine to make this supposedly tiny island seem gigantic, and cues up the amazing adventure that is to come.
 It gets a Triumphant Reprise during the climax, when the mighty T-Rex suddenly charges in to attack the Velociraptors, inadvertently saving the heroes in the process.
 As if you needed reminding, the soundtrack leaves you in no doubt that this dino is easily one of the most awesome and badass movie characters of all time.

-- The track that plays during the initial encounter with the Brachiosaurus: no less gentle, graceful or powerful than the dinosaur itself.
+- The leitmotif that plays during the initial encounter with the Brachiosaurus: no less gentle, graceful or powerful than the dinosaur itself.
 This scene was the world's first encounter with truly immersive CGI special effects, and this humble song was the melody that escorted so many of us as we stepped into a wonderful new world of cinematic magic.
 But beyond that, it is a perfect compliment for an incredibly endearing scene where we watch a man basically revert back to a wonder-struck boy, as the impossible childhood fantasies he built his life and career upon suddenly come true.
-This song is reworked into numerous other contexts within the movie and it pulls on the heartstrings every single time.
-Notable examples being where Hammond sits alone in the ice-cream parlor, lamenting his grandchildren's peril, and the final helicopter ride where he silently laments the failure of his grandiose dream as he stares at his cane.
+The leitmotif is reworked into numerous other contexts within the movie and it pulls on the heartstrings every single time.
+Notable examples being where Hammond sits alone in the dining room eating ice cream, lamenting his grandchildren's peril, and the final helicopter ride where he silently laments the failure of his grandiose dream as he stares at his cane.

 The Lost World: Jurassic Park